FredrikPedersen/Learning_Kotlin/README.md

 - A covariance class is a generic class where subtyping is preserved, i.e. you can accept a class or any of its sub-classes.
 - The out-keyword enables covariance.
+- Covariance variables can only be returned, not passed into a function.

 ````Kotlin
 open class Flower {}